felipehillebrand-ops/get_next_line/README.md

 -Wall -Wextra -Werror
 ```

-- No global variables
+- No global variables are used
 - Fully compliant with the 42 Norm
-- Uses buffered reading with read()
+- Uses buffered reading with the read() system call
 - Dynamic memory allocation handled manually
 - Static variables used for persistent state management